polyfy/polylith/readme.md

 [info](#info) or [test](#test) commands!

-We often choose to have just a single `interface` namespace in a component, but it's also possible to divide the interface into several namespaces.
+We often choose to have just a single `interface` namespace in a component, but it's also possible to divide the interface into several sub namespaces.
 To do so we first create an `interface` package (directory) with the name `interface` at the root and then we put the sub namespaces in there.

-We can find an example where the Polylith tool does that, by dividing its [util](https://github.com/polyfy/polylith/tree/master/components/util/src/polylith/clj/core/util/interface) interface into several sub namespaces:
+We can find an example where the `util` component in the Polylith repository does that, by dividing its [util](https://github.com/polyfy/polylith/tree/master/components/util/src/polylith/clj/core/util/interface) interface into several sub namespaces:
 ```sh